mshafiee/webbridgebot/Readme.md

 Replace the values for `apiID`, `apiHash`, `botToken`, and `baseURL` with your specific details.

-## Additional Information

-For more information on configuring and extending WebBridgeBot, refer to the source code documentation and the TDLib API documentation.

 ## Contributing

 Contributions to WebBridgeBot are welcome.
-Please follow the project's contributing guidelines when submitting issues or pull requests.

 ## License